Building your brand: Q&A with Colleen Aubrey, Vice President of Performance Advertising

 Focusing solely on converting specific demand using Sponsored Products means you are likely missing out on important opportunities to inform customer decisions and ultimately drive sales.
 Our products complement one another, so pairing our products together helps ensure brands are engaging customers at every stage in their shopping journey.

 Take Osmo, for example—Osmo is a brand looking to meld digital play with physical play.
 They wanted to illustrate the value of their products within the toy category and promote a wider range of their products to shoppers browsing for learning toys, so they leveraged Sponsored Display.
-They then coupled Sponsored Display with brand awareness tactics, like OTT, to scale reach across new audiences.
+They then coupled Sponsored Display with brand awareness tactics, like Streaming TV ads, to scale reach across new audiences.
 This is one example of “better together.”
 Looking at your ad strategy holistically and incorporating tactics that support awareness down to purchase is the most effective way to grow your brand.

 If a business is new to advertising and is looking for help creating and managing their marketing strategy, what would you recommend?

 We work with a number of agencies and tool providers and are really excited about the work they are doing to support brands and advertisers.
 These businesses are providing more flexible and customized solutions that span advertising channels, and retail and order management, to name a few.
-The applications built by tool providers on top of the Amazon Advertising API include machine learning and other automation that contribute to campaign performance.
+The applications built by tool providers on top of the Amazon Ads API include machine learning and other automation that contribute to campaign performance.

 To make it easy for the businesses to identify the right partners, last year, we launched the find-a-partner directory.
 Whether you need help with planning, developing creative, executing, or optimizing, you can find agencies and tool providers with expertise across a diverse range of advertising specialties.
-Those included in the directory have demonstrated a high level of engagement and proficiency with one or more Amazon Advertising self-service ad products.
+Those included in the directory have demonstrated a high level of engagement and proficiency with one or more Amazon Ads self-service ad products.
 Their tools and offerings have successfully helped brands manage and optimize campaigns to achieve their business objectives.

 During AdCon last year, you talked about some of the foundational branding experiences we’ve designed to connect customers with brands, including Stores and Posts.
 How have those brand discovery products evolved over the past year?